rahkooy/Machine_Learning/README.md

 # Machine Learning Models with Examples

-This repository contains a set of Jupyter notebooks, as well as corresponding Python files, each explaining a well-known Machine Learning model.
-We mostly use built-in models from standard libraries such as PyTorch, Scikit-learn, Pandas, Numpy, etc. The notebooks cite references that provide the theoretical background of the models.
+This repository contains a set of Jupyter notebooks, as well as corresponding Python files, each of which explaining a well-known Machine Learning model.
+We mostly use built-in models from standard libraries such as PyTorch, Scikit-learn, Pandas, Numpy, etc. Each notebook cites references to the theoretical background of the models.

-For our examples, we consider either online datasets included in some libraries (e.g., Iris) or provide the link to the source of the dataset used.
+For our examples, we consider either online datasets included in some libraries (e.g., Iris) or we provide the reader with a link to the open-source dataset used.

 ## Table of Contents